nestedcondition/passphrase_dice_roller/README.md

 ## How to run this application?

-1. Download  dictionary.js, g44.png, manifest.json, popup.html and popup.js.
+1. Download  dictionary.js, g44.png, manifest.json, popup.html, popup.js, Nunito-Regular.ttf.

 2. Choose Settings from the Chrome menu.

 3. In Settings, choose Extensions from the sidebar.

 4. Click the checkbox for Developer mode above the list of Extensions.